nextsimhub/nextsimdg/docs/xios.rst

   restart_file = my_restart_file.nc
   restart_period = P0-0T02:00:00

-Note that the restart period must be positive under XIOS.
+Note that the restart period must be non-negative under XIOS.
+If the restart period is set to zero then this will be interpreted as the full simulation lenght.
+That is, restarts will not be written until the very end.

 Information related to fields to be read from and written to files are configured via the ``XiosInput``, ``XiosOutput``, and ``XiosDiagnostic``